Relaxation time approximation revisited and non-analytical structure in retarded correlators: Introduction

 However, the Boltzmann equation still contains an intractable collision integral, rendering its analytical or numerical solution challenging.
-Even with the simplest interactions, such as the hard-sphere potential, the linearized Boltzmann equation's collision operator retains a complex structure, making its analysis extremely difficult.
+Even with the simplest interactions, such as the hard-sphere potential, the linearized Boltzmann equation's collision operator retains a complex structure, making its analysis extremely difficult, see \cite{Wagner:2023joq} for related discussions on the linearized collision operator spectrum for hard-sphere interaction.
 Recently, the eigenspectrum of the linearized Boltzmann collision operator in massless scalar $\phi^4$ theory was analytically determined \cite{Denicol:2022bsq}.
 However, extending this to other realistic interactions remains a significant challenge\footnote{The first analytical eigenspectrum was obtained by C.S.Wang Chang and U.E.Uhlenbeck in the context of monatomic gases in the non-relativistic case (see chapter IV of \cite{deboer}).}.
-In 1974, Anderson and Witting (AW) proposed an approximation of the relativistic Boltzmann equation using a simplified collision operator \cite{1974Phy....74..466A}, effectively extending the BGK (Bhatnagar, Gross, and Krook) model to the relativistic domain \cite{bgk}.
+Marle \cite{Marlea,Marleb}, and Anderson and Witting (AW) \cite{1974Phy....74..466A} proposed an approximation of the relativistic Boltzmann equation using a simplified collision operator, effectively extending the BGK (Bhatnagar, Gross, and Krook) model to the relativistic domain \cite{bgk}.
+In the case of Marle, the proportionality factor is given by $m/\tau_R$, with $m$ the mass of the particles and $\tau_R$ the relaxation time, whereas for AW model, it is $u\cdot p/\tau_R$.
+We focus on the latter case in this work.
 The AW model, also known as the relaxation time approximation, omits much of the dynamic information in the full collision operator.
 Firstly, it disregards nonlinearity.
 Secondly, its validity hinges on a clear separation between the eigenvalue representing the slowest relaxation and the others.
 Despite these limitations, the relaxation time approximation addresses practical challenges, enabling analytic and semi-analytic solutions for the simplified Boltzmann equation.
 This approach paves the way for an insightful and instructive analysis.
 Furthermore, the AW RTA model has been extended to a more general form with nontrivial energy dependence.
-However, the justification of this extended RTA model within kinetic theory awaits rigorous validation, which is another topic of interest, referred to as Q1 in the abstract.
+However, the justification of this extended RTA model within kinetic theory awaits rigorous validation, which is another topic of interest.